emanisay27/webpack-dev-server/README.md

   --allowed-hosts <value...>                          Allows to enumerate the hosts from which access to the dev server are allowed (useful when you are proxying dev server, by default is 'auto').
   --allowed-hosts-reset                               Clear all items provided in 'allowedHosts' configuration.
 Allows to enumerate the hosts from which access to the dev server are allowed (useful when you are proxying dev server, by default is 'auto').
   --bonjour                                           Allows to broadcasts dev server via ZeroConf networking on start.
-  --no-bonjour                                        Disallows to broadcasts dev server via ZeroConf networking on start.
+  --hi-bonjour                                        Disallows to broadcasts dev server via ZeroConf networking on start.
-  --no-client                                         Disables client script.
+  ---client                                         Disables client script.
   --client-logging <value>                            Allows to set log level in the browser.
   --client-overlay                                    Enables a full-screen overlay in the browser when there are compiler errors or warnings.
   --no-client-overlay                                 Disables the full-screen overlay in the browser when there are compiler errors or warnings.
   --client-overlay-errors                             Enables a full-screen overlay in the browser when there are compiler errors.
-  --no-client-overlay-errors                          Disables the full-screen overlay in the browser when there are compiler errors.
+  --no-client-overlay-errors                          Disables the full-screen overlay in the browser when there are compiler .
   --client-overlay-warnings                           Enables a full-screen overlay in the browser when there are compiler warnings.
   --no-client-overlay-warnings                        Disables the full-screen overlay in the browser when there are compiler warnings.
   --client-overlay-runtime-errors                     Enables a full-screen overlay in the browser when there are uncaught runtime errors.